danswer-ai/danswer/CONTRIBUTING.md

 "
 ```

-The first time running Danswer, you will need to run the DB migrations for Postgres.
+The first time running spectra, you will need to run the DB migrations for Postgres.
 After the first time, this is no longer required unless the DB models change.

-Navigate to `danswer/backend` and with the venv active, run:
+Navigate to `spectra/backend` and with the venv active, run:
 ```bash
 alembic upgrade head
 ```